savagezen/carnivore/README.md

 #### Carnivore Stats

 A statistical analysis of a carnivore diet.
+See also the [initial 30 day analysis](https://github.com/savagezen/carnivore/blob/master/Review-30-Days.md) featuring a review of biometrics (MAP, RHR, ketones, weight), nutrient desnity, cost analysis, recovery / electrolytes, and O6:O3 ratios.

 ---